AI Evaluation Should Require Standardized Item-Level Data Releases: Introduction

-Compounding these internal design limitations is the rapid evolution and opacity of modern AI systems, which continue to impose new pressures on benchmarking practices.
-The speed of AI development manifests as benchmark saturation~\citep{ott2022benchmark}, rapidly outdated content~\citep{jiang2025time}, and widespread data contamination~\citep{xu-etal-2025-dcr}, rendering the resulting scores uninformative or misleading for deployment decisions~\citep{golchin2024time}.
-Further, the proliferation of model capabilities and task settings has created a widening socio-technical gap between technical solutions and real-world requirements~\citep{10.5555/3042573.3042809,liao2025rethinking}.
-This lack of clear rationale also leads to redundancy, as new benchmarks often duplicate existing efforts without adding unique evaluative insights~\citep{blodgett-etal-2020-language}.

-Crucially, many validity issues are not diagnosable from benchmark analyses with the model scores at the benchmark-level.
-Benchmark-level scores do not provide a sufficient evidentiary basis for evaluating item quality, construct coverage, or potential confounders.
-Foundational questions---including whether items effectively differentiate model capabilities, how construct-irrelevant nuisance factors drive performance, or whether gains reflect genuine reasoning rather than artifacts---are inherently item-level inquiries.
-Without item-level response data, our field lacks the empirical evidence required to evaluate and curate effective benchmarks.
-We therefore argue that \textbf{broader access to and analysis of item-level AI benchmark data are essential for establishing a more scientifically grounded, evidence-centered approach to AI evaluation.}
+Crucially, many validity issues are not diagnosable from benchmark-level aggregate scores alone.
+Foundational questions---including whether items effectively differentiate model capabilities, how construct-irrelevant nuisance factors drive performance, or whether gains reflect genuine improvement rather than artifacts---are inherently item-level inquiries.
+Without item-level benchmark data, our field lacks the empirical evidence required to evaluate and curate effective benchmarks.
+We argue that \textbf{standardized item-level benchmark data should become the default infrastructure for AI evaluation, released alongside aggregate scores whenever legally and ethically feasible}: designing valid evaluations requires empirical evidence from item-level model responses, and the standardized release of such data should be treated as core evaluation infrastructure on par with the benchmarks themselves.

-Item-level assessment data have long been significant to test development and validation across education, psychology, and other social sciences disciplines concerned with measuring human abilities.
-Adapting these established practices to AI evaluation, through a community-wide push for broader data access, could transform fragmented results into cumulative empirical evidence.
-Leveraging the rich information from item content, score statistics, and per-item model responses, item-level analyses complement existing paradigms to enable more rigorous benchmark validation, granular diagnostics of benchmark characteristics, and more informed benchmark design.
+Shifting the focus from aggregated model score to item-level model outputs has deep roots in measurement science, where item-level assessment data have long been significant to test development and validation across education, psychology, and other social sciences disciplines.
+Bringing this granularity to AI evaluation would transform fragmented leaderboard results into cumulative empirical evidence: item content, score statistics, and per-item responses jointly enable rigorous construct validation, reliability analysis through item consistency and discrimination patterns, and efficiency improvements through identification of redundant or uninformative items.
+Item-level data is the foundation for AI evaluation science.